Beit Shemesh: Ramat Beit Shemesh Bet

-Ramat Beit Shemesh Bet is primarily populated by Charedi Jews, of which most are Hasidic Jews of various dynasties.
+Ramat Beit Shemesh Bet (רמת בית שמש ב), situated between Beit Shemesh and Ramat Beit Shemesh Aleph, is primarily populated by Haredi Jews, of which most are Hasidic Jews of various dynasties.

 Ramat Beit Shemesh Gimmel

-Ramat Beit Shemesh Gimmel is located just south of Ramat Beit Shemesh Aleph.
-Gimmel consists of two parts, Gimmel 1 and Gimmel 2.
-Gimmel 1 is already populated with about 2,000 apartments, Gimmel 2 is currently under construction.
-With its lowers density building and larger apartments as well as the many open spaces and parks Gimmel 1 is seen as more appealing to the Anglo-Saxon public.
-Gimmel 1 is officially named "Kiryat Avi Ezri", while Gimmel 2 is named "Kiryat Ovadia".
+Ramat Beit Shemesh Gimmel (רמת בית שמש ג) is located just south of Ramat Beit Shemesh Aleph, overlooking the Nachal Yarmut Park.
+RBS Gimmel consists of two parts, Gimmel Aleph (1) officially named "Kiryat Avi Ezri", and Gimmel Bet or Gimmel Shtayim (2), officially named "Kiryat Ovadia".

-Gimmel 1 developed into a thriving neighborhood in a very short time and as of 2018 has many synagogues, stores, clinics and schools.
+Gimmel 1 which is heavily populated with over 3,000 apartments, developed into a thriving neighborhood in a very short time, and as of 2024 has many synagogues, stores, clinics, and schools.

+Gimmel 2 is closer to the original Ramat Beit Shemesh Aleph.
+Neve Shamir is to its east, and to its west, is Gimmel 1.
+Residents first started moving into Gimmel 2 in 2020 and the neighborhood has 3 shopping centers and multiple synagogues.

+Both Gimmel 1 & 2 have become very appealing to the Anglo-Saxon public, though there seems to be a higher percentage of English speakers in Gimmel 1.

 Ramat Beit Shemesh Daled

-As of 2020, this neighbourhood is still under construction.
-The residents - most of whom are projected to be Haredi - are expected to move in within a year.
+As of 2024, Ramat Beit Shemesh Daled (רמת בית שמש ד) has become a sprawling multi sectional neighborhood.
+Currently there are 4 sections: RBS Daled 1,2,3 & 4.
+While there is still a lot of construction, many buildings have been built and populated, predominately by Haredi Jews.

-A total of 8,000 homes and apartments will be built in three stages; Daled 1, Daled 2 and Daled 3.
-The neighborhoods of Daled 1 and Daled 2 will each comprise 3,000 apartments, and Daled 4 will have 2,000 apartments.
+The plan was that a total of 8,000 homes and apartments would be built in three stages; Daled 1, Daled 2 and Daled 3.
+The neighborhoods of Daled 1 and Daled 2 would each comprise 3,000 apartments, and Daled 4 would have 2,000 apartments.